Open Bible Data Home About News OET Key

 Parallel 2COR 2:7

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI 2Cor 2:7 ©

-OET (OET-RV) so now you should forgive and comfort him in case excess pain should drive him out.
+OET (OET-RV)so now you should forgive and comfort him in case excess pain should drive him out.

 OET-LVso_that instead rather you_all are to_forgive and to_comfort him, lest somehow with_the more_abundant sorrow, may_be_swallowed_up the such one.